This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can You Saute Eggplant?

 Yes, you absolutely can saute eggplant!
 It’s quick, easy, and delicious.
+Similar to sauteed zucchini, it browns perfectly for a flavorful and fast side dish.

 Why You’ll Love This Sauteed Eggplant Recipe